atnickallen/MCD_Risk_Tool/README.md

 <img width="483" alt="Screen Shot 2019-08-02 at 11 00 15 AM" src="https://user-images.githubusercontent.com/39813026/62380064-5d419d80-b516-11e9-8f09-dee21f5f825f.png">

+`Close` - reversion benchmark

+- Reversion metrics give us an indication of our temporary impact

+`Open` - momentum benchmark

+`Previous Close` - momentum benchmark

+- Momentum metrics give us an indication of the direction of the price drift

 should illustrate what the expected environment would look like once the solution is implemented.
 - REALITY: This section is used to describe the current or “as is” state of the process or product.
 - CONSEQUENCES: This section is used to describe the impacts on the business if the problem is not fixed or improved upon.